 4) Money demand and supply, monetary and fiscal policies.

 1) International finance and exchange rates issues in an open economy, benefits, and costs of inter-connected financial markets; evolution of international financial architecture.

 2) A benefit of International trade, comparative and absolute advantage,

 the effect of International trade on resources allocation and factor price equalization, non-conventional trade barriers, optimum currency areas and effect of the customs union

 D. Public Economics

-1) Direct and Indirect taxes, efficiency costs of commodity taxes, income taxation, labour supply and savings, corporate taxation and corporate behavior
+1) Direct and Indirect taxes, efficiency costs of commodity taxes, income taxation, labour supply, and savings, corporate taxation, and corporate behaviour

 2) Government expenditure policy-various components, deficit financing and its impact on the economy, government debt and crowding out of private capita